abelMeli/fury_andesui-android/docs/guide/feedbackscreen/AndesFeedbackScreen.md

 ## Webview Experience

-Actually we **do not recommend** using web AndesFeedbackScreen in webviews because UI and UX is not the expected.
+Currently we **do not recommend** using web AndesFeedbackScreen in webviews because UI and UX is not the expected.
 We will show some examples to illustrate the difference between webview and [native](#screenshots) feedback screen:

 | Simple-success (no body) | Simple-success (with body) | Congrats (with body) | Congrats (with body scrolled) |
 | --- | --- | --- | --- |